Parents / Guardians

 1. Are there additional costs for off-campus study?
 Will financial aid be applied?

 All students who study abroad through the semester/year abroad program will pay exactly the same tuition, room and board as they would on campus.
 The Off-Campus Study Office provides funds if a particular program does not offer its own housing and/or meals, as well as a round-trip airfare, with the cost of a round-trip from Philadelphia as the cap on the amount.
+Swarthmore also provides health and travel insurance, the cost of an application fee to the program that the student selects; as well as any immigration costs such as a visa or local registration.
 In addition, students may be eligible for a travel stipend if they must take public transportation to their classes.
-Students should budget the costs of program application fees, refundable deposits, immunizations and a visa, which are not covered by Swarthmore, as well as discretionary funds for sightseeing, souvenir purchases, etc. For a more detailed explanation of financial aid procedures and advice on managing funds while abroad, please see the Practical Matters Handbook which can be found on the "Off-Campus Study Handbooks" section of this website.
+Students should budget the costs of refundable deposits, and immunizations which are not covered by Swarthmore, as well as discretionary funds for sightseeing, souvenir purchases, etc. For a more detailed explanation of financial aid procedures and advice on managing funds while abroad, please see the Practical Matters Handbook which can be found on the "Off-Campus Study Handbooks" section of this website.

 Health and Safety

 1. Are there any vaccines or screenings that my student will need to have before traveling abroad?

 All students are required to go to The Worth Student Health and Wellness Center for a travel health consultation before going abroad; any special immunizations (and their cost) and travel medicine needs will be reviewed during this consultation.
 You should review whether your health insurance plan will cover the cost of any of these immunizations.
 Students should be aware of vaccines that must be administered over a period of weeks and make sure to make these appointments in time for the student’s departure date.
 If a vaccine is not available at The Worth Student Health and Wellness Center, the student will be directed to a facility that does offer that immunization.
 Information about vaccines for travel to specific countries is available on the CDC’s website.